ebics-java/ebics-java-client/README.md

 Main differences with this fork:

+- Web UI (SPA based on vue3), instead of console client
+- REST API exposing EBICS operations
-- Support of following versions
+- Support of following EBICS versions
   - EBICS 2.4 (H003)
   - EBICS 2.5 (H004)
-  - EBICS 3.0 (H005 - in testing)
+  - EBICS 3.0 (H005)
-- Separated EBICS API from console client
+- Added API for HTD & HEV
 - Support of bcprov-jdk15on
-Working branch:
-- Decoupled EBICS API from console client
-- Added EBICS REST client (spring boot & hibernate persistence for EBICS informations)
-- Some core API refactored to kotlin in order to increase readablity, encapsulation and immutability and consistence
+- Some core API refactored to kotlin in order to increase readability, encapsulation and immutability and consistence

-Issues:
-* Fat jar build seems to be not possible with standard maven plugins due to bouncy castle signed jar.
+Ideas for roadmap:

+- More business friendly Web UI for user which doesn't know EBICS
+- Stronger authentication than HTTP-BASIC
+- Console client
+- To replace xmlbeans with JAXB